-The role requires a regular 3 hours per week commitment over a total period of 6 months.
-During these weekly three hours, successful applicants are expected to commit to working front of house at the gallery representing the public image of the organisation and supporting the gallery manager in realising the events programme.
+The role requires a regular 3 hours per week commitment over a minimum period of 3 months.
+There is an opportunity to undertake a futher 3 months following the first term progress review.
+During these weekly three hours, successful applicants are expected to commit to working front of house at the gallery representing the public image of the organisation and supporting the gallery team in realising all aspects of the programme.

 During installation periods and event preparations you will be required to increase hours to 4 full days over a two week period (negotiated in advance by the team to fit different schedules) with paid lunch.
 At this point there will be an opportunity to work directly with artists and curators as part of a team to realise an exhibition.
 For applicants who are keen to learn technical skills there would be opportunities to work alongside Cell’s professional technicians.

-Please send a brief cover letter and recent CV outlining past education and work experience if any to Rachael Davies at Rachael [at]cellprojects.org.
-A shortlist of applicants will be contacted for interview before 18th October.
+Please send a brief cover letter and recent CV outlining past education and work experience if any to Associate Curator, Eliel Jones: Eliel[at]cellprojects.org.
+A shortlist of applicants will be contacted for interview before 13th March.

 Cell Project Space is committed to equal opportunities.
 We welcome applications from candidates of all backgrounds and are committed to building a diverse team.
 Cell Project Space is located on ground & first floor, which is wheelchair accessible.
 If you have any access requirements that you would like to discuss please email Rachael Davies: rachael [at] cellprojects.org